d-nadella/dihitha-n/README.md

 - **Unity Intern** – Cusmat Technologies (December 2018 - January 2019)
 - **Internet of Things Intern** – Smart Bridge (November 2017 - December 2017)

 **Well my resume highlights all the key details – my qualifications, experience, and maybe even a hint of humor.
+Okay, maybe not the last one, but it's worth a shot, right?
 I'll let you decide if that makes me a great fit.
-Either way, it’s worth giving me a shot, right?

 🌱 **Currently Exploring:** Cloud Data Quality, AI-Powered Automation, and Machine Learning.